 There's a huge variances in prices here too, with units like the Pioneer DMH-1500NEX (opens in new tab) cost $400, while more advanced units like wireless Kenwood Excelon DNX997XR (opens in new tab) or 10.1-inch Pioneer-WT8600NEX (opens in new tab) can cost upwards of $1,500.

 And that's just for the unit itself, and doesn't take possible installation costs into consideration.
 Realistically, you may just be better off with your phone, or a compatible stand-alone display.

 Does Android Auto take control of your car?

-No. As with Apple's CarPlay, you cannot use the Android Auto app to control any of the car's systems.
+No. As with the current version of Apple's CarPlay, you cannot use the Android Auto app to control any of the car's systems.
 So no selecting radio stations, turning on cruise control, adjusting the A/C, or anything of that sort

 If you want a car that has such capabilities, you'll need one running Android Automotive OS.
 The operating system is essentially Android for cars, built into the vehicle from day one and is completely standalone.
 However Android Automotive OS is still very new, and not that common.

 There is some basic level of coordination between the Android Auto app and the car.
 This means that, for example, streaming-music playback will be muted when any sort of warning sounds sounds.
 But that's the absolute bare minimum of what you can expect.

 So if you want to do anything to the car itself, you'll have to do it the old fashioned way.

 Do Android Auto-compatible vehicles also support Apple's CarPlay?